 May is foster care awareness month so we wanted to take a moment to share how we can help some of the most vulnerable children in our community.
-In 2016 (most recent year available), almost 5,000 children throughout Wisconsin entered out of home care.
+In 2017 (most recent year available), almost 5,000 children throughout Wisconsin entered out of home care.
 Waukesha County had over 1,700 reports of alleged child abuse and neglect that same year.
-Foster care is becoming more openly discussed thanks to its’ presence in media (see: This is Us) but there continues to be a shortage of foster parents throughout the state.
+Foster care is becoming more openly discussed thanks to its’ presence in media (see: This is Us and Instant Family) but there continues to be a shortage of foster parents throughout the state.
 Being a foster parent is not for everyone, but there are other ways to help.
 This guide offers a variety of suggestions.

 Waukesha County Department of Health & Human Services